 https://i0.wp.com/justgetoutoftown.com/wp-content/uploads/2018/07/choices.jpg17222296Joelhttps://justgetoutoftown.com/den/wp-content/uploads/sites/2/2017/10/JGOOT-without-liberty1-300x116.pngJoel2018-07-22 13:24:452018-08-02 09:23:51Free pair of shoes from Nordstrom's!
 What would you choose???

 Every airline in existence uses sophisticated computer algorithms that determine how to get the highest price possible for every seat on their planes.
 99% of the time, they do a really effective job of extracting every dollar possible out of every seat on their plane.

-However… About once every 400 or 500 flights – they get it wrong and under-sell seats.
-That can cost them tens of thousands of dollars in cancelled/rescheduled flights.
+However… About once every 300 or 400 flights – they get it wrong and under-sell seats – and that can cost them tens of thousands of dollars in cancelled/rescheduled flights.
 To avoid that problem, they need to get a handful of butts in a handful of seats… and they need to do it in a hurry.